stanulilic/stanleyulili.com-old/posts/how-to-install-django-on-windows.md

 - django
 toc: true;
 toc_sticky: true
-toc_label: "Table of Contents"
+toc_label: 'Table of Contents'
-title: "How to Install Django on Windows:  Step by Step Guide"
+title: 'How to Install Django on Windows:  Step by Step Guide'
+date: '2019-08-31'
-last_modified_at: 2021-09-04
+last_modified_at: '2021-09-04'
 ---

 ## Introduction